 - The playfield and some of the rules like the ramp multiplier targets largely resemble Star Trek: The Next Generation, a result of the game originally being intended as a digital recreation of it.
 Additional elements include the Magna-Flip feature from Rollergames.

 - Like in Black Knight 2000, the extra ball off of continuous upper loop shots is only lit for a short time.
 Both games also reward Bonus Held after three loops in a row.

 - The sequence upon completing Ultimate Showdown is reminiscent of the ending of Final Battle from The Shadow.

 - Skill Shot: Shoot the Dock ramp after launch for the Skill Shot.
 Alternately, shoot the Loop and then the Dock Ramp for a Super Skill Shot.

 - Take Over the World: The Dark Queen's goal, duh.

 - Timed Mission: All of the Missions.

 - Updated Re Release: The eventual ULTRA Edition.
-But, in the meantime, someone's making a Visual Pinball version.
+But, in the meantime, someone made a Visual Pinball version.

 - Video Mode: Available at Power Level 5; various obstacles approach the player, who must use the flipper buttons to shoot down hazards while allowing beneficial items to pass intact.

 - Wizard Mode: After completing all of the Missions and getting Combo Mania, Power Level 8, the maximum bonus, and the Ultra Jackpot, the game starts "Ultimate Showdown", a six-ball multiball mode with a 30-second ball saver.
 Hit the spinner enough times to corner the Dark Queen, then defeat her for a one billion point bonus.